mlcommons/tiny/benchmark/README.md

 We use the [EEMBCs EnergyRunner™ benchmark framework](https://github.com/eembc/ulpmark-ml) to connect to the system under test and run the benchmarks.

-We follow the [MLPerf Tiny Rules](https://github.com/mlcommons/tiny/blob/master/benchmark/MLPerfTiny_Rules.adoc) unless there is a specific exception related to MLPerf Tiny.
+We follow the [MLPerf Tiny Rules](https://github.com/mlcommons/tiny/blob/master/benchmark/MLPerfTiny_Rules.adoc).
 All MLPerf Tiny benchmarks are single stream only and we do not support the retraining subdivision.

 We additionally follow the MLPerf [submission and run rules](https://github.com/mlcommons/policies/blob/master/submission_rules.adoc).

-If you have any questions or issues with the benchmark please [create a new issue](https://github.com/mlcommons/tiny/issues).
+If you have any questions or issues with the benchmark please check the below FAQ first, and if still unanswered [create a new issue](https://github.com/mlcommons/tiny/issues).

 ## FAQ
 **Q:** How do I submit?

 **A:** MLPerf Tiny has set submission dates that align with MLPerf inference.
 To submit you must [join the working group](https://groups.google.com/u/4/a/mlcommons.org/g/tiny) and [register](https://forms.gle/GaB9Gc2MftothYpw7).
-The next submission deadline is April 30th 2021.
+The next submission deadline is February 25th 2022.
 ##

 **Q:** Is power measurement included in MLPerf Tiny?

 **A:** We are working with [EEMBC](https://www.eembc.org/) to include power benchmarking in the MLPerf Tiny benchmark suite.
-Power benchmarking will use [EEMBCs EnergyRunner™ benchmark framework](https://github.com/eembc/ulpmark-ml) but will require very minimal modifcations from the standard MLPerf Tiny latency benchmark
+Power benchmarking will use [EEMBCs EnergyRunner™ benchmark framework](https://github.com/eembc/energyrunner) but will require very minimal modifcations from the standard MLPerf Tiny latency benchmark.
 ##

 **Q:** Is power measurement required to submit to MLPerf Tiny?

-**A:** No. Power measurement is not required to submit latency results to MLPerf Tiny.
+**A:** No. Power measurement is encouraged but not required to submit latency results to MLPerf Tiny.
 ##

 **Q:** Will accuracy be measured?